Bren3232/Count-Lines/README.md

 Only tested in PyCharm on Windows.
 Not extensively tested.

 Update:
-Added a rust version, and remmoved an unused line.
+Added a rust version, and removed an unused line.